top of page

 Fronius provides this calculator to determine optimal solar panel string sizes for its inverters.
 It factors in module characteristics, environmental variables, and inverter input limits to simplify PV system design and maintain safety.

-Common Solar String Sizing Mistakes Installers Make
+Common PV String Sizing Mistakes Installers Should Avoid

 At GreenLancer, we’ve reviewed countless projects where solar string sizing errors caused design delays or required rework.
 Avoiding these mistakes ensures smoother installations: